Nexis-Network/homepage/content/docs/guides/read-replica-prisma.md

 ## Retrieve the connection string for your read replica

-Connecting to a read replica is the same as connecting to any branch in a Exzo Network project, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
-The following steps describe how to retrieve the connection string (the URL) for a read replica from the Exzo Network Console.
+Connecting to a read replica is the same as connecting to any branch in a Nexis Network project, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
+The following steps describe how to retrieve the connection string (the URL) for a read replica from the Nexis Network Console.

-1. On the Exzo Network **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
+1. On the Nexis Network **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
 1. Under **Compute**, select your **Read-only** compute endpoint.
 1. Select the connection string and copy it.
 This is the information you need to connect to the read replica from your Prisma Client.
 The connection string appears similar to the following: